SteveDoyle2/pyNastran/docs_sphinx/manual/introduction.rst

 <http://www.mathworks.com/products/matlab/>`_, a matrix based programming
 language, and typically has little experience with general programming.
 There are also users that know Python, but have never used a class or a dictionary, which makes an API seems complicated.
-Additionally, while not difficult to build, the `Cython <http://www.cython.org/>`_ OP4 reader, which requires a C compiler, has been a source of frustration for many users.
-That said, most operations should be relatively easy to accomplish.
+As such, it needs to be kept simple.